botopolis/oauth2/README.md

 # Gobot Oauth2

-This plugin provides OAuth2 support for gobot
+This plugin provides OAuth2 support for bot

 ## Usage